eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 If, in the **Operational** state, a PID Provider issues a PID to a Wallet Unit, it transitions to the **Valid** state.
-If, in either of these two states, the Wallet Provider revokes the WUA or the WUA expires, the Wallet Unit moves back to **Installed**.
+If, in either of these two states, the Wallet Provider revokes the WUA(s) or the WUA(s) expire(s) without being re-issued, the Wallet Unit moves back to **Installed**.

 The following actions can be performed in the **Valid** state: